ryan258/orson4prez/README.md

-# orson4prez: AI-Powered Political Parody Bot
+# orson4prez: AI-Powered Political Parody Bot with Web Interface

-orson4prez is an innovative NodeJS application that combines AI and web scraping to create a humorous, fictional political character named Orson - a stuffed toy running for "Prez" (president).
-This project demonstrates the power of AI in content creation and social media automation.
+orson4prez is an innovative full-stack application that combines AI, web scraping, and a React frontend to create a humorous, fictional political campaign for Orson - a stuffed toy running for "Prez" (president).
+This project demonstrates the power of AI in content creation, multi-platform social media automation, and interactive web experiences.

 ## Features

 - Automated news fetching every 6 hours
 - AI-generated personality for Orson
 - AI-powered script generation based on current news
+- Multi-platform content creation (Twitter, Facebook, and Press Releases)
-- RESTful API for manual post generation
+- RESTful API for post generation and retrieval
-- Comprehensive logging for easy debugging and monitoring
-- Easily extensible for social media integration
+- React-based web interface for user interaction
+- Simple logging of generated content

 ## Prerequisites